RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Limitations and future work

-\begin{ack} We thank Moritz Wagner for his valuable discussions and feedback on early drafts of this manuscript.
-Research reported in this paper was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM) and the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+. \end{ack}
+We thank Moritz Wagner for valuable discussions and feedback on earlier drafts of the manuscript, and Carlos Saavedra Luque for his contributions to the design of the main figure.
+This research was partially supported by the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (EXC-2046/1, EXC-2046/2, project id 390685689), as well as by the German Federal Ministry of Research, Technology and Space (research campus Modal, fund number 05M14ZAM, 05M20ZBM) and the VDI/VDE Innovation + Technik GmbH (fund number 16IS23025B).